jonlabelle/AntiLdapInjection/README.md

 ```

 You have the option to turn off initial or final character escaping rules.
 For
-example, if you are concatenating a escaped distinguished name fragment into the
+example, if you are concatenating an escaped distinguished name fragment into the
 midst of a complete distinguished name.

 ```csharp